Welcome to the future of visual collaboration.

 Seamless transition from analysis to presentation.
 No more copy‑paste chaos.

-You have developed a complex analysis with the AI, which is displayed as a graph chat on the board.
-You draw a frame around it, quickly reformat the boxes, and export the selection as PowerPoint.
-You receive an editable slide with the results for the management meeting.
+You have worked with the AI on a complex analysis that is displayed as a Graph Chat on the board.
+You draw a frame around it, briefly reformat the boxes and export the selection as PowerPoint.
+You receive an editable slide with the results für the management meeting.

 Operation: